jfhovinne/pycm15/README.md

 Plugins (based on the Yapsy plugin system) can be loaded by CM15d and subscribe to CM15 events.
 Two example plugins are provided: the first one will simply print the data it receives to stdout, while the second one will send the data to an AMQP server, such as RabbitMQ.
-To disable them, rename the abcd.yapsy-plugin files to e.g. abcd.yapsy-plugin.disabled.